Cedrick Wilson Jr.

-Cedrick Wilson Jr. (born November 20, 1995) is an American professional football wide receiver for the Miami Dolphins of the National Football League (NFL).
-He played college football for the Boise State Broncos.
+Cedrick Wilson Jr. (born November 20, 1995) is an American professional football wide receiver.
+He played college football for the Boise State Broncos, and was selected by the Dallas Cowboys in the 2018 NFL draft.

 Early life

 Wilson attended White Station High School, in Memphis, Tennessee.
 As a junior, he was named the starter at quarterback.

 As a senior, he registered 142 of 239 completions for 1,973 yards, 22 passing touchdowns and 7 rushing touchdowns.
 He led his team to the Class 6A semifinals, while earning 6A All-State, second-team 16-AAA All-District honors and offensive player of the year by the Touchdown Club of Memphis.

 College career

 Wilson enrolled at Coffeyville Community College.
 As a freshman, he registered 629 yards and 10 touchdowns, receiving All-conference honors.

 As a sophomore, he posted 66 receptions, 1,045 receiving yards (second-highest in school history) and 17 touchdowns (fourth in the nation), while earning second-team Junior College All-American honors.

 In 2016, he transferred to Boise State University.
 As a junior, he appeared in 12 games, of which he started five.
 He recorded 56 receptions (second on the team) for 1,129 yards (second on the team) and 11 touchdowns (led the team).
 He returned 13 punts for 132 yards (13.2-yard average), with a long of 73 yards against UNLV and 13 kickoffs for 277 yards (21.3-yard average).
 He threw a 61-yard touchdown pass against Utah State.
 He played most of the season with torn ligaments in his left ankle, which he injured in the fifth game of the season against New Mexico.
 Wilson was named Honorable Mention All-Mountain West for his 2016 season.

 As a senior, he started 13 games, posting 83 receptions (led the team) for 1,511 yards (led the team) and seven touchdowns (second on the team).
 He returned 18 kickoffs for 465 yards (25.8-yard average).
 Against Virginia, he set single-game career-highs in receptions (13) and receiving yards (209), while also scoring a touchdown.
-During the season he played through an ankle injury, including in the 38–28 win over Oregon at the Las Vegas Bowl, where he made 10 receptions for 221 yards and one touchdown whilst earning MVP honors.Wilson was named first-team All-Mountain West for his successful 2017 season.
+During the season he played through an ankle injury, including in the 38–28 win over Oregon at the Las Vegas Bowl, where he made 10 receptions for 221 yards and one touchdown whilst earning MVP honors.
+Wilson was named first-team All-Mountain West for his successful 2017 season.